willfolsom/react-mirror/README.md

 ### Create a React App and mirror it in a Chrome Extension.

+This is a lightweight React App using Typescript, Webpack, and SASS that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It can be built into a Chrome Extension and developed upon in tangent.<br/>

 ![React Mirror](public/screeny.png)

-This is a lightweight React App using Typescript, Webpack, and SASS that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It can be built into a Chrome Extension and developed upon in tangent.<br />

-Be sure node is installed.

-### Available Scripts
+### Run It

-In the project directory, run:

 #### `npm i`